rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ```

 #### POST '/dishes/search'
-- Search one or a group of dishes by a query string
+- Searchs one or a group of dishes by a query string
-- Return an object with matched dishes and a successful message.
+- Returns an object with matched dishes and a successful message.
 - No arguments required.

 ##### Exmaple request: